-Fans taking sports too seriously.
-Parents being WAY too involved in their son or daughter’s sports.
-Superstitions that fans carry out.
-Sports betting.
-Hear about these and other issues from a professional and spiritual perspective via the Clinical Psychologist at Saint Paul VI Institute in Omaha, Nebraska, where part of her work includes meeting with priests, religious, and lay men & women who are seeking faith-based counseling.
+In the lead-up to Super Bowl Sunday, we talk about domestic violence.
+Plus, in the wake of cheating being a hot topic in MLB news lately, we cover that as well.
+In addition, there’s a discussion on “participation trophies” and playing time.
+Plus, there’s practical advice for listeners to take away.
+All this and more from a professional and spiritual perspective via the Clinical Psychologist at Saint Paul VI Institute in Omaha, Nebraska, where part of her work includes meeting with priests, religious, and lay men & women who are seeking faith-based counseling.
 With a sports background herself, she also works with seminarians attending the Institute for Priestly Formation and conducts psychological evaluations for individuals interested in entering seminary, the deaconate, or religious communities.
 She is a member of both the Catholic Psychotherapy Association and the Catholic Medical Association.

 The head coach of the men’s soccer team at Belmont Abbey, a Catholic college in North Carolina.
 He played pro soccer in South Africa and captained West Virginia University men’s soccer.
 He is going into his tenth year at Belmont Abbey and had successful coaching stops at a couple other schools along the way.
 He is a Benedictine oblate and at one point he even headed up the Catholic Defense League of Nebraska.

 A competitive figure skater from the time she was eight years old through college.
 She is the founder/director of the Saint Sebastian Center for Performance Excellence.
 She is a licensed therapist with advanced training in Sports and Performance Psychology and has developed programming for the likes of Robert Morris University Basketball, the Pens Elite Hockey Team, and Franciscan University Athletics, among others.
 Through Trinity Sports Medicine she is also the referral source for athletes seeking mental health services.